yaakovlom/tahara_calculator/docs/README.md

 Where:
 - `day/month/year` - Hebrew calendar date (e.g., `8/12/5785`)
 - `time_of_day` - `0` for night (ליל) or `1` for day (יום)

+**Note:** You can now input Gregorian dates which will be automatically converted to Hebrew format.

 Example (`sample_dates.txt`):
 ```